 InnoDBnot only allows concurrent read and write access to the same table, it caches changed data to streamline disk I/O.

 Performance benefits are not limited to giant tables with long-running queries.
 When the same rows are accessed over and over from a table, a feature called the Adaptive Hash Index takes over to make these lookups even faster, as if they came out of a hash table.

 you already know about features like transactions and foreign keys.

 If not, read about them throughout this chapter.
 To make a long

 Embrace the idea of joins, where data is pulled from multiple tables based on identical ID values from those tables.
 For fast join performance, define foreign keys on the join columns, and declare those columns with the same data type in each table.
-The foreign keys also propagate deletes or updates to all affected tables, and prevent insertion of data in a child table if the corresponding IDs are not present in the parent table.
+Adding foreign keys ensures that referenced columns are indexed, which can improve performance.
+Foreign keys also propagate deletes or updates to all affected tables, and prevent insertion of data in a child table if the corresponding IDs are not present in the parent table.

 Turn off autocommit.
 Committing hundreds of times a second puts a cap on performance (limited by the write speed of your storage device).

-UPDATE syntax to lock just the rows you intend to
+SELECT ...
+FOR UPDATEsyntax to lock just the rows you intend to update.

 ROW_FORMAT=COMPRESSED) on the

 --sql_mode=NO_ENGINE_SUBSTITUTIONto prevent tables being created with a different storage engine if there is an issue with the one specified in the